d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   export list of the defining module (i.e. the second argument of the `module/2' directive).

+  Key: C-c C-e (sweeprolog-export-predicate)
+        Add the predicate predicate at point to the export list of the current Prolog module.

-  `sweep' provides a convenient command for exporting predicates defined in `sweeprolog-mode' buffer.
+  Sweep provides a convenient command for exporting predicates defined in `sweeprolog-mode' buffer.
 To add the predicate near point to the export list of the current module, use the command `C-c C-e' (`sweeprolog-export-predicate').
 If the current predicate is